This Weekend, “SNL” Went After The Fashionably Woke Among Us

 The centerpiece of this week’s episode, and the sketch everyone would be talking about if it weren’t for Alec Baldwin’s Bill O’Reilly, is this takedown of the Pepsi ad heard ’round the world.

 The original ad, so infamous last week that describing it now is probably redundant, featured Kendall Jenner joining a protest movement, armed with a can of Pepsi.
-It was catastrophically received.
+It was catastrophically received before it was pulled from the internet.
 Not only does the ad appear to be a coup for Coca-Cola, as many have rightly pointed out, it was a coup for RC Cola and any other lower-tier soda brands waiting to step into the big leagues.
 One might even say it was a victory for the alt-right and anyone else wanting to suggest that beneath the veneer of righteousness, the so-called resistance has a corporate-sponsored core.
-(The message kind of dovetails into the concept of “professional protesters,” which has been bandied about since the election, from the highest levels.)
+(The ad’s very existence kind of dovetails into the concept of “professional protesters,” which has been bandied about since the election, from the highest levels.)

 The tragic flaws of the Pepsi ad should have been obvious to anyone involved in the making of it–how using Black Lives Matter iconography to sell Pepsi trivializes the movement, how using people from different cultures as props is not at all the same as celebrating them, and how showing the way riot police respond to Kendall Jenner completely ignores the double standard of how those police have historically treated people of color.
 In the SNL sketch, we see a fictional representative of the makers of the ad, played by Beck Bennett, slowly realize all of these wild miscalculations.
 His shame and embarrassment should be a slight balm to anyone whose head hurts from shaking it at that ad all week.